Building trustworthiness into future mobile networks

 The widespread dependence of commerce, finance, and other sectors of society on digital networks has placed the telecommunications industry under scrutiny with respect to security, performance, reliability, and compliance with standards and requirements.
 As many sectors — such as utilities, transportation, and industrial manufacturing — continue to adopt automation and connectivity to improve business efficiency, greater attention to reliability, safety, and security in dimensions that go well beyond conventional telecommunication will be needed .

-The answer lies in the accumulated input from multiple proof points, each contributing evidence that networks perform according to specifications and expectations while operating in highly dynamic environments.
+In this paper, we focus on the technical aspects for trustworthiness and then the answer to the earlier question lies in the collective span of inputs from multiple proof points, each contributing evidence that networks perform according to specifications and expectations for the configured service while operating in highly dynamic environments.
 These proof points cover aspects within the lifecycle of standardization, development, deployment, and network operation to assure security, reliability, resilience, safety, and privacy.
 In addition, networks must operate within the bounds of the rule of the law and, as applicable, incorporate societal values and ethical principles derived from universally understood principles.
 While there is a growing awareness of the basic problems, this paper explored approaches to the important representative steps needed to answer the most fundamental questions in the area of trustworthy systems design.

 Figure 1 illustrates a systemization for trustworthiness in a network that is organized as a process, starting with standardization and system development before extending into a deployment phase.
 In the system definition phase, standards, activities, and development processes are organized around the proof points mentioned above that realize the operational system capabilities and requirements that can address the elements or operational objectives of trustworthiness.
 Each of these operational objectives is characterized in terms of one or more proof points of compliance, either by assertion or by way of design and implementation principles.
 These objectives are monitored in the dynamic system operation environment through system management capabilities supporting measurement, analysis, and reporting, interacting with the deployment characteristics to improve system configuration either by reconfiguration or through the continuous integration and continuous development (CI/CD) cycle.
 The relationship of design and development of a network, its operational capabilities, and the monitoring and response mechanisms allowing reconfiguration of a deployed system can then be used to mitigate and counter the risks associated with threats, vulnerabilities, or changing conditions.
 In this sense, the response mechanisms include protection and recovery.